 Articles published in the The International Journal of Technology, Knowledge, and Society are peer reviewed by scholars who are active members of the Technology, Knowledge & Society Research Network.
 Reviewers may be past or present conference delegates, fellow submitters to the collection, or scholars who have volunteered to review papers and have been screened by Common Ground’s editorial team.
 This engagement with the Research Network, as well as Common Ground’s synergistic and criterion-based evaluation system, distinguishes The International Journal of Technology, Knowledge and Society peer review process from journals that have a more top-down approach to refereeing.

 The International Journal of Technology, Knowledge, and Society reviewers are assigned to papers based on their academic interests and scholarly expertise.
-In recognition of the valuable feedback and publication recommendations that they provide, reviewers are acknowledged as Associate Editors in the volume that includes the paper(s) they reviewed.
-Thus, in addition to the The International Journal of Technology, Knowledge, and Society Editors and Advisory Board, the Associate Editors listed below have contributed significantly to the overall editorial quality and content of the collection.
-In order to protect anonymity, Associate Editors will be credited by volume rather than issue.
+In recognition of the valuable feedback and publication recommendations that they provide, reviewers are acknowledged in the volume that includes the paper(s) they reviewed.
+Thus, in addition to the The International Journal of Technology, Knowledge, and Society Editors and Advisory Board, the reviewers listed below have contributed significantly to the overall editorial quality and content of the collection.
+In order to protect anonymity, reviewers will be credited by volume rather than issue.
 This credit will appear in the fourth issue of each journal's volume.

 When publishing with us, you don’t just get the opportunity to write, you also provide feedback on other articles submitted to the journal collection.

 The guidance that reviewers supply is invaluable and helps to shape the journal collection.

 Participating in the review process is a great way to gain first-hand experience with the publishing process.

 Your résumé will benefit from including your contributions as a reviewer.